Lockheed Martin F-35 Lightning II: Procurement and international participation

 The United States is the primary customer and financial backer, with planned procurement of 1,763 F-35As for the USAF, 353 F-35Bs and 67 F-35Cs for the USMC, and 273 F-35Cs for the USN.
 Additionally, the United Kingdom, Italy, the Netherlands, Turkey, Australia, Norway, Denmark and Canada have agreed to contribute US$4.375 billion towards development costs, with the United Kingdom contributing about 10% of the planned development costs as the sole Tier 1 partner.
 Britain supplies ejector seats, rear fuselage, active interceptor systems, targeting lasers and weapon release cables, mainly through British Aerospace, amounting to 15% of the value of the F-35, and is the largest supplier of spare parts for the jet after the US.
-The initial plan was that the U.S. and eight major partner countries would acquire over 3,100 F-35s through 2035.
+The initial plan was that the US and eight major partner countries would acquire over 3,100 F-35s through 2035.
 The three tiers of international participation generally reflect financial stake in the program, the amount of technology transfer and subcontracts open for bid by national companies, and the order in which countries can obtain production aircraft.
 Alongside program partner countries, Israel and Singapore have joined as Security Cooperative Participants (SCP).
 Sales to SCP and non-partner states, including Belgium, Japan, and South Korea, are made through the Pentagon's Foreign Military Sales program.
 Turkey was removed from the F-35 program in July 2019 over security concerns following its purchase of a Russian S-400 surface-to-air missile system.
 (Note: Turkey was the sole supplier of several F-35 parts, thus forcing the program to find replacement vendors.)
-As of July 2024, the average flyaway costs per plane are: $82.5 million for the F-35A, $109 million for the F-35B, and $102.1 million for the F-35C.
-The cost of the F-35 does not include the cost of the engine as this is negotiated in a separate contract, and engines are delivered free of charge to Lockheed Martin.
-The cost of the engine is $20.4 million in lot 18.
+The unit flyaway costs of the 296 aircraft in lots 18-19, for which deliveries start in 2026, are $92M for the F-35A, $121.4M for the F-35B, and $110.8M for the F-35C (2026 dollars).
+Flyaway costs include all the basic marginal costs to produce one aircraft, including the government-furnished jet engines and radars (Government Furnished Equipment, or GFE, is purchased directly by the government and provided to Lockheed Martin for final assembly).
+The cost of the F135 engine is $20.4 million for lot 18.
+Lockheed Martin delivered a record 191 F-35 Lightning II fighter jets in 2025, bringing the global fleet to approximately 1,300 aircraft.

 Design

 Overview

-The F-35 is a family of single-engine, supersonic, stealth multirole strike fighters.
-The second fifth-generation fighter to enter US service and the first operational supersonic STOVL stealth fighter, the F-35 emphasizes low observables, advanced avionics and sensor fusion that enable a high level of situational awareness and long range lethality; the USAF considers the aircraft its primary strike fighter for conducting suppression of enemy air defense (SEAD) and air interdiction missions, owing to the advanced sensors and mission systems.
+The F-35 is a family of single-engine, supersonic, stealth, multirole strike fighters.
+The second fifth-generation fighter to enter US service and the first operational supersonic STOVL stealth fighter, the F-35 emphasizes low observables, advanced avionics, and sensor fusion that enable a high level of situational awareness and long range lethality; the USAF considers the aircraft its primary strike fighter for conducting suppression of enemy air defense (SEAD) and air interdiction missions, owing to the advanced sensors and mission systems.